eclipse-iofog/iofog.org/content/docs/2/iofogctl/connect-disconnect.md

 iofogctl connect --kube ~/.kube/config --email user@domain.com --pass h9g84q
 ```

 After using these commands, we can manually add SSH details where necessary using the `configure` command.
 The `configure` command lets us configure a single component or a group of components or all components at once.
-We can also configure which namespace is used as a default namespace.

 ```plain
 iofogctl configure controlplane --kube KUBECONFIG